ge0rgiajayy/ge0rgiajayy/README.md

 I also freelance in **Production, Editing & Videography** as **"Georgia Jayy"**, am a die-hard Arsenal fan, and a music encyclopedia with a slightly unhealthy devotion to my CD collection. 🎧

-I believe personality should show in everything you make — which is why I spent **10,000 years** on this README.
+I believe personality should show in everything you do — which is why I spent **10,000 years** on this README.

 ---